Your first point of contact for training enquiries is our friendly course management team.

 Emma is the AECB CarbonLite Training Organiser.
 She has been working with WARM since 2015 and is dealing with the all training courses, particularly in-house and contractor courses.
 She works Mondays, Wednesdays and Thursdays.

 Ingrid is the AECB CarbonLite Training Organiser.
 She has been working with WARM since 2013 and she is dealing with the day to day organisation for the Designer and Bitesize courses.
 She works Mondays, Tuesdays and Fridays. .

 Our trainers are time-served designers and engineers who have put Passivhaus principles at the heart of their practice.
 They continue to expand their knowledge on current projects and to pass on their experience to our delegates.

-Director of Green Building Store and Green Building Company, Bill Butcher was project leader of the Denby Dale, Golcar and Kirkburton Passivhaus projects and a number of radical retrofits, including the Stirley Farm EnerPHit project.
-Originally trained as a quantity surveyor, he has over 35 years building experience, including construction of the Longwood low-energy house in the early 1990s.
+Director of Green Building Store and Green Building Company, Bill Butcher was project leader on the Denby Dale, Golcar and Kirkburton Passivhaus projects and a number of radical retrofits, including the Stirley Farm EnerPHit project.
+Originally trained as a quantity surveyor, he has over 45 years’ building experience, including construction of the Longwood low-energy house in the early 1990s.